Reviewed by

 4. Submitting the Online Application

 Next, compile all necessary documents.
-Complete the registration form and submit your application through the RNI website.
+Complete the registration form on the Press Sewa Portal by paying the prescribed government fee of ₹1,000 and submit your application online.

 5. RNI Review & Title Allotment